hakudevtw/play-nest/docs/indtroduction.md

 - having same method names in both services and repositories is common

 ## Error Handling

 - Nest catches the error and retrieves information and response to user
   - basically status code and messages
 - Nest provides predefined exceptions to throw (following http standards)
   - Ex. `NotFoundException`

+## Dependency Injections

+- refreshment (dependencies)
+  - `MessagesService` needs `MessageRepository` in able to work correctly
+  - `MessagesController` needs `MessagesService` in able to work correctly

+### Inversion of Control Principle

+- Classes should not create instances of its dependencies on its own
+  - Bad Example
+    ```typescript
+    export class MessagesController {
+      messagesService: MessagesService;
+      constructor() {
+        // Don't do this in a real application!
+Use dependency injection instead.
+        // Controllers should not create instances of other services or repositories.
+        this.messagesService = new MessagesService();
+      }
+    }
+    ```
+  - Better: Receives dependency as constructor arguments
+    > Still relies on specifically `MessagesService` being passed in
+    ```typescript
+    export class MessagesController {
+      messagesService: MessagesService;
+      constructor(service: MessagesService) {
+        this.messagesService = service;
+      }
+    }
+    ```
+- Best Solution - receives dependency, but doesn't specifically require `MessagesService`

+  - Sample

+    ```typescript
+    // Just Define the interface that is needed
+    // Any instance or object that satisfies this interface is ok
+    interface Repository {
+      findOne(id: string);
+      findAll();
+      create(content: string);
+    }

+    export class MessagesController {
+      messagesService: Repository;
+      constructor(service: Repository) {
+        this.messagesService = service;
+      }
+    }
+    ```

+- Why this is good ?
+(Ex.
+MessagesRepository)
+  - Able to use different instance as long as it satisfies the interface
+  - Easy to swap between using different instances
+    - Ex.
+In production - write to hard disk (MessagesRepository)
+    - Ex.
+In automated test - run in memory or others faster (FakeMessagesRepository)
+- Downside
+  - Needs more code
+  - Ex.
+Creating a controller without Inversion Control
+    ```typescript
+    const controller = new MessagesController();
+    ```
+  - Ex.
+Creating a controller with Inversion Control
+    ```typescript
+    const repo = new MessagesRepository();
+    const service = new MessagesService(repo, ...);
+    // Other repos and services that are needed ...
+    const controller = new MessagesController(service, ...);
+    ```
+- Use Dependency Injections to solve the downsides

+### NestJS Dependency Injections

+- Using a Nest DI container or Injector (object)
+  - list of classes and their dependencies
+  - list of instances that have been created
+- DI Container Flow
+  - At app startup, register all classes with the container
+  - Container create list of classes and their dependencies to figure out what each dependency each class has
+    - Class `MessagesRepository` -> x
+      ```typescript
+      export class MessagesRepository {
+        constructor() {}
+      }
+      ```
+    - Class `MessagesService` -> Dependency `MessagesRepository`
+      ```typescript
+      export class MessagesService {
+        messagesRepository: MessagesRepository;
+        constructor(messagesRepository: MessagesRepository) {
+          this.messagesRepository = messagesRepository;
+        }
+      }
+      ```
+    - Class `MessagesController` -> Dependency `MessagesService`
+      ```typescript
+      export class MessagesController {
+        messagesService: MessagesService;
+        constructor(messagesService: MessagesService) {
+          this.messagesService = repo;
+        }
+      }
+      ```
+  - Container create list of instances with required dependencies
+    - Create `messagesRepository` instance (no dependencies)
+    - Create `messagesService` instance (using `messagesRepository`)
+    - Create and return `messagesController` instance (using `messagesService`)
+  - Container will hold onto the created dependency instances and reuse them if needed